OGGM/oggm/docs/introduction.rst

   gridded map of the glacier (Fig. a).
 Depending on the glacier's location, a suitable source for the topographical data is downloaded automatically (here SRTM) and interpolated to the local grid.
-  The map's spatial resolution depends on the size of the glacier (for HEF, 50~m).
+  The map's spatial resolution depends on the size of the glacier.

 Flowlines
   The glacier centerlines are computed using a geometrical routing algorithm